nathonius/cryptomancer-fvtt/CONTRIBUTING.md

 # Build

 The system is written in TypeScript, so there is a build step.
-Everything is automated through Gulp.
+Everything is automated through Rollup.

 ## Build System

 `npm run build`

 This will clean the `dist` folder if it exists and build the source to that folder.

-## Copy System to Foundry

-`npm run serve`

-This will clean the `cryptomancer` folder congfigured in `.env` and then copy the contents of the dist to it.

 ## Watch